Sharda University Admissions 2025

 Correct Option - A

 Solution - Social demography is a type of demography that investigates the broader causes and effects of social structures and processes on the population.
-It investigates the relationship between social factors and population dynamics, including how education, income, occupation, and social norms affect population trends and patterns.
+It explores the relationship between social factors and population dynamics, including how education, income, occupation, and social norms affect population trends and patterns.

 A) Preventive checks